1. Take a bike ride along the waterfront

 1250 N. Bellflower Blvd., , 90840

 This peaceful garden is located on the campus of California State University but is open to the public as well.
 My favorite feature was the koi pond.
 You can feed the fish and they will follow you all around the garden.
 The garden is manicured and up kept providing an appealing aesthetic experience.
-Great spot for taking a scenic break away from the beach crowds!
+This quiet oasis is a perfect place to enjoy a scenic break away from the beach crowds!

 3. Take a walk around Shoreline Village